“Mycotecture”, “the idea that mushroom tissue grows into structural forms through biological system engineering.” Philip Ross

 July 2019 The aims of the study are to identify an effective and versatile fungal strain for bioengineering mycelium composites.
-The influence of temperature and four different growth media on mycelium growth of two white rot fungi, Pleurotus ostreatus (Winter Oyster) and Ganoderma lucidum (Reishi) were investigated in laboratory conditions.
+We investigated the influence of temperature and four different growth media on mycelium growth of two white rot fungi, Pleurotus ostreatus (Winter Oyster) and Ganoderma lucidum (Reishi) in laboratory conditions.

 …P. ostreatus produced best mycelium morphologies on potato dextrose agar supplemented with yeast extract (PDYA) followed by potato dextrose agar (PDA) and sabouraud dextrose agar (SDA).
-This showed mycelium morphology of P. ostreatus can be significantly improved with supplemented carbon and nitrogen sources grown at optimal temperature of 22 °C.
+This showed mycelium morphology of P. ostreatus is significantly improved with supplemented carbon and nitrogen sources grown at optimal temperature of 22 °C.

 Fabrication factors influencing mechanical, moisture- and water-related properties of mycelium-based composites November 2018

 >The fungus type influences homogeneity of mycelium composite materials – thickness of the fungal skin.

 >The fungal skin impacts mechanical behaviour of the composite material and improves water resistance.